Allison Bond, PhD

 About Me

-Dr. Allison Bond joined the Department of Neuroscience as an Assistant Professor in 2023.
-Her lab combines neuroscience, stem cell biology and developmental biology to study neural stem cells in the hippocamous across the lifespan.
+Dr. Allison Bond joined the Departments of Neuroscience and Cell, Developmental & Regenerative Biology as an Assistant Professor in 2023.
+She is a member of the Friedman Brain Institute, The Black Family Stem Cell Institute, the Institute for Regenerative Medicine, and the Mindich Child Health and Development Institute.
+The Bond Lab combines neuroscience, stem cell biology and developmental biology to study neural stem cells in the hippocamous across the lifespan.
 Research in the Bond Lab focuses on how developmental changes in the extracellular environment or niche impact neural stem cell function.
 The goal of the lab is to uncover the endogenous programs that regulate stem cell capacity across the lifespan in vivo so that we can successfully target the brain’s innate plasticity for therapeutic purposes

 Before joining the Mount Sinai faculty, Dr. Bond completed her postdoc in Dr. Hongjun Song’s lab at Johns Hopkins and then at the University of Pennsylvania where she explored the link between neural stem cells in development and adulthood.
 Prior to that, Dr. Bond received her Ph.D. in Neuroscience from Northwestern University where she worked in Dr. Jack Kessler’s lab studying extracellular signaling mechanisms that regulate neural stem cells and neurogenesis in the adult hippocampus.